-A variety of methods are used to produce sour beer, which is why this style is not as cut-and-dry as ales, lagers, stouts, and other popular types of beer.
-The common factor is the introduction of an acid-producing organism, which is responsible for producing the sour flavor during fermentation.
+A variety of methods are used to produce sour beer.
+The common factor is the introduction of an acid-producing organism, which is responsible for producing the tart taste during fermentation.

 Saccharomyces is the standard brewer's yeast species used to make beer.
-In sour beers, that may be introduced to the wort along with a wild yeast species called Brettanomyces (often abbreviated "Brett"), or Brett may be the lone yeast.
-Sometimes brewers introduce acid-producing bacteria like Lactobacillus and Pediococcus, which produce lactic acid (as in yogurt).
+To create a sour-tasting beer, a wild yeast species called Brettanomyces (often abbreviated "Brett") may be introduced to the wort.
+Some brewers introduce bacteria like Lactobacillus and Pediococcus, which produce lactic acid (as in yogurt).
 There are also times when acetic acid is used or fruit is added during the second fermentation to impart a sour taste.

-Most often, the wild yeast and/or bacteria methods are used.
+In sour beers, wild yeast and/or bacteria methods are most common.
 There are various ways to do this:

 - Mixed fermentation uses a combination of Saccharomyces and Brett along with bacteria.

 - Wild fermentation may use Brett alone or pair it with Saccharomyces and is fermented longer than normal beer.

 - Spontaneous fermentation can take years and relies on the natural organisms present in the environment or a beer's ingredients.

 Due to its untamed nature, brewing sour beer with wild yeast and bacteria is difficult to restrain.
 Many breweries choose not to dabble in wild yeast sours because it can contaminate beers that are highly controlled and throw off the entire production.